ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 {: #prereqs}

-Check for user permissions.
+- Check for user permissions.
 Be sure that your user account has sufficient permissions to create and manage VPC resources.
 For a list of required permissions, see [Granting permissions needed for VPC users](https://{DomainName}/docs/infrastructure/vpc/vpc-user-permissions.html).

-Moreover, you need an SSH key to connect to the virtual servers.
+- You need an SSH key to connect to the virtual servers.
 If you don't have an SSH key, see the [instructions for creating a key](https://{DomainName}/docs/infrastructure/vpc/example-code.html#create-an-ssh-key).

 ## Create a Virtual Private Cloud
 {: #create-vpc}